-Either way, the result is that the air conditioner's evaporator coil does not properly dissipate heat, and in effect 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In other words, the A/C has morphed into an old-school icebox.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and consequently 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and ensure that they are not impeded by furniture or curtains.
+Open all the registers completely and confirm that they are not impeded by furniture or curtains.